z1ggy-o/assignment01/assignment01.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

 To track new files, use command `git add <file>`.
 This command will put files into the *staging area*, both new files or modified files.
-Only files in the staging area will be commited into the database.
+Only files in the staging area will be committed into the database.
 Now, let's add some files.

 ```
 $ git add README.md assignment01.tex